 Check in is between 5 - 7 p.m. or inquire about other arrangements.
 Check out by 10:30 a.m.

 Payment policy: cash, check, travelers checks, or credit card via Paypal.
 A $50 deposit will hold your room and will be refunded if cancellation is given 10 days prior to your stay.
 If less than a 10 day notice, the refund will be at the host's discretion.

 A hearty country style breakfast accompanies your stay with us.
-It typically includes French Toast with scrambled eggs, bacon or sausage, seasonal fruit, hot or cold cereal, fresh muffins, and sometimes my Great Grandmother Johanson's Graham bread.
-Weekends choose pancakes with blueberries, chocolate chips, or chopped apple with walnuts or delicious waffles with seasonal fruit and whipped cream.
+It typically includes French Toast, pancakes, or waffles with scrambled eggs or a breakfast casserole, bacon or sausage, seasonal fruit, fresh muffins, and sometimes my Great Grandmother Johanson's Graham bread.

 Lovers of hospitality, Titus 1:8